nemo0622/pokeemerald-expansion/README.md

     - Main Story: Team Kleftis (Team "Thief" in Greek. lol) is stealing important artifacts and Pokémon from the region and selling them for profit!
         - Your rival is secretly connected to the organization - seems nice at first, but is clearly keeping secrets, revealed to be connected around Gym 7

+    HEY JACK!
+SEPTEMBER 25!
+READ THIS!:
+        - Move all object event sprites up 1 pixel (do for followers too once you decide what Pokémon to include)
+            - This will stop clipping through bottom of grass and make shadow look better
+        - Then replace grass field effects

 - ADD A FEW NEW POKéMON AND ABILITIES:
     - Add abilities: https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Buffing-&-Adding-abilities
         - Scurry: Signature ability of Crocky, increases Evasiveness when sent out